Skip to main content Skip to main navigation

 Watch out for these red flags that may indicate a scam.

-red flag You are threatened with immediate service shutoff.
+red flag You are threatened with immediate service shutoff without any prior notice.

 red flag You receive a request for payment when you are current on your account.